Self-balancing BST

 AL AR

-Here AL, AR, BR, and CR have the same height.
+Here subtrees AL, AR, BR, and CR have the same height.

-By the definition of BST, there is AL < A < AR < B < BR < C < CR
+By the definition of BST, the order among the keys satisfy AL < A < AR < B < BR < C < CR

 This requires a right rotation.
 B will become the root of the (local) tree.
 Its right subtree will be C. C will no longer have B as the root of its right subtree but will have BL instead.
 B and C have balance factors of 0.
-In the other nodes, the balance factors remain the same as before.
+The balance factors of the other nodes remain the same as before.

 B/0